 Semantic & Spatial Web

 The Internet inventor, Tim Berners-Lee, created the term ''semantic web".
-According to his version, machines will process content in a human way.
+According to his version, machines will humanly process content.
 In other words, they will understand information contextually and conceptually.
 For example, they will be able to distinguish a Jaguar car from a Jaguar predator.

 What are the Benefits of Web3?

-In the first version of the Internet, you got information to learn.
+In the first version of the Internet, you have information to learn.
 In the second one, you could interact with the web (communicate with other people, order goods and services, and use searches).
-Web3 meaning includes the use of artificial intelligence and machine learning to analyze the user to solve their problem best.
+Web3 means the use of artificial intelligence and machine learning to analyze the user to solve their problem best.

 The Internet will review the history of previous search requests and match them to the user’s preferences and goals to provide this info.